ChemistryFind a programme

 Professor Richard Evershed, (Professor), Analytical chemistry applied to industrial forensic problems; archaeological and palaeontological chemistry; biogeochemistry.

-Dr Charl Faul, (Professor), Electroactive and conductive organic materials; functional self-organising nanostructures; ionic self-assembly (ISA); novel liquid-crystalline and functional materials; supramolecular chemistry.
+Professor Charl Faul, (Professor), Electroactive and conductive organic materials; functional self-organising nanostructures; ionic self-assembly (ISA); novel liquid-crystalline and functional materials; supramolecular chemistry.

 Professor David Fermin, (Professor), Electrochemistry; structure-reactivity relationships of Pt and Pd nanoarrays.